SSpeights/PowerShellGuide/11-psfunctions.md

 | All Users, Current Host | $profile.AllUsersCurrentHost | $PsHome\Microsoft.PowerShell\_profile.ps1 |
 | All Users, All Hosts | $profile.AllUsersAllHosts | $PsHome\Profile.ps1 |

 **Achtung: **Your PowerShell Profile can be set for different scopes and you will want to understand what these are.
 Take a look at the four different profiles in the online documentation.
+You definitely also want to know more about the full capabilities of PowerShell profile.

 ## Create a PowerShell Profile